The Boho Barn

 This first recipe has become a staple in our house; I whip up a batch every few weeks and so far no one has gotten tired of them!
 These "salted caramel bonbons" are the perfect snack or dessert to satisfy your sweet tooth and keep you full during the day.
 The dates and almond butter create a "caramel-like" consistency, while the dark chocolate covering makes it feel like a naughty dessert!
 Here is what you will need to create these dangerously delicious date balls!

-Sonoran Rose is a boho-chic boutique with a European flair.
-Our store brings out the California dreamer in us all.
+Sonoran Rose is a boho-chic boutique with a West Coast flair.
 We offer a high-end, carefully curated selection of women's clothing, accessories, jewelry, and home decor.

 Tues-Sat 12 pm - 6 pm